 It is perceived that false allegations are rarely prosecuted, so it’s vital you consider the possible motives of your accusers to help build a strong defence strategy.

-Through the advice of a great legal team you will be able to talk through the intricacies of your case with an expert criminal defence solicitor, one that has a robust knowledge of historical sex crime law to talk you through the process.
-It’s not a quick or easy process, it takes time and it takes perseverance.
+With the advice and expertise of a specialist legal team, you will be able to talk through the intricacies of your case with a criminal defence solicitor with a robust knowledge of historical sex crime law.
+The process is complex and can be lengthy, so it will require patience and perseverance.

-Finding the right defence strategy is key to achieving a positive outcome, and acting in the advice of an experienced criminal defence solicitor will enable you to take the right actions and cooperate with the police without jeopardising your defence case.
-If your case is already in court, it’s about strategy and tactics, knowing what to do and when to do it.
+Finding the right defence strategy is key to achieving a positive outcome and acting on the advice of an experienced criminal defence solicitor will enable you to take the right actions and cooperate with the police without jeopardising your defence case.

-Many of these cases start with a verbal statement or accusation, as physical evidence isn’t likely to exist as a result of the age of the accusations.
-Statements can also be unreliable evidence where witnesses or accusers are referring to events many years ago, particularly with allegations of crimes in the very distant past.
+Many historic sexual assault cases begin with a verbal statement or accusation, as physical evidence isn’t likely to exist as a result of the age of the accusations.
+Statements can also be unreliable evidence where witnesses or accusers are referring to events alleged to have occurred many years ago, particularly with allegations of crimes in the very distant past.

-The Crown Prosecution Service has been widely criticised for failing to prosecute in high-profile cases throughout 2014.
-The Police have also been criticised for failing to take action years ago – the misgivings and failures of the Police, as highlighted by Operation Yew Tree and the high profile cases of various former celebrities has led to a highly proactive investigation of all such historic allegations.
+The Crown Prosecution Service (CPS) was widely criticised for failing to prosecute in high-profile sexual assault and abuse cases throughout 2014.
+The police have also been extensively criticised in recent years for failing to take action historically.
+The misgivings and perceived failures of the police – as highlighted by Operation Yew Tree and the high profile cases of various former celebrities including Rolf Harris, Sir Cliff Richard and Jimmy Savile – has led to a highly proactive investigation of all such historic allegations.

 In relation to historic sexual offences, the current attitude of the police and CPS differs considerably to several years ago.
 In the event that an allegation is made of an historic nature, it is perceived by some that the CPS may now prosecute a case without substantial corroborative evidence, where they would previously have been reluctant to do so.